Welcome to Youth Academy of Excellence Camps!

 This is it.
 This is the week where you write (or finally finish) the best story you've written so far.
 Whether you enjoy writing fiction or non-fiction, in this class you'll join other teen writers in creating a story with moving description, memorable characters, and a 'so what' ending that leaves your readers wanting more.
-In addition, you'll learn the art of the 'query letter,' explore possible writing careers, and have the chance to submit your writing to a national teen magazine for publication.
+In addition, you'll explore possible writing careers and meet with professional writers.
 There's a story waiting out there that only you can write.
 Don't miss your chance to seize the story!

 Link to registration coming soon!

 YAE: Marine Biology and Ecology (Age 13-15)